haskell-org/summer-of-haskell/content/ideas/algebraic-graphs.md

 highly specialized at first, it can be used to solve a wide variety of problems.

-Algorithms solving this or other common problems would be welcome, as they increase the scope of what alga can be used for.
+Algorithms solving this or other common problems would be welcome, as they increase the scope of what Alga can be used for.

-## Optional 2: Add tutorials on solving common programming problems with alga.

-Since the above constitutes a significant increase in the feature set that alga supports, community communication is key.

-In particular, one could take problems that are unconnected to alga and show (maybe in the format of a functional programming pearl) how to solve them with alga.

 **Homepage**: https://github.com/snowleopard/alga